How would you feel, if someone gave you a gift, but then forbade you to use it?

-Honestly, I’ve taken and re-taken spiritual gifts inventories, trying to come up with a less-labor-intensive gift.
+So many of those those times I took and re-took spiritual gifts inventories, I was trying to come up with a less-labor-intensive gift.
 Teaching takes preparation – and lots of it.
 It’s homework.
 Many of the other spiritual gifts sound more like show-up-and-let-the-Spirit-step-in.
 Frankly, that sounds a lot simpler.
 (OK, I know I am oversimplifying.
 And I don’t mean to sound flippant or comical about it.
 Just go with me here for a moment.)

 But the teaching gift remains, whether I asked for it or not.

 Many other women are in the same proverbial boat.
 What is a woman teacher supposed to do (according to the naysayers): Stop and pause, while instructing a women’s group or children’s Sunday school class, just because a random man happens to walk into the room?
 What if he overhears the content and learns something?
 And what if that man happens to be a pastor?

 I’ve encountered such resistance to female leadership in much of the church-at-large that I have occasionally questioned my gifting.

 But God is bigger than that.
 And He is not threatened by our questions.

 God is sovereign.
 He gives as He pleases for His heavenly purposes.
 And He calls us to use what we have been given.
 Who are we to argue with that?

 Doesn’t the great cloud of witnesses (see Hebrews 12:1) that cheers us all on include Deaconess Phoebe (see Romans 16:1), Judge Deborah (see Judges 4), Prophetesses Anna (see Luke 2:36-38) and Miriam (see Exodus 15:20), Queen Esther, Teacher Priscilla (see Romans 16:3-5), and so many other gifted lady leaders?